TasniaSanta/Resturant_project/README.md

 **Naming conventions of variables and function:** Use of descriptive names for functions that convey their purpose.
 For example, exit_application,reset_values,calculate_costs, and generate_receipt_reference are named properly as per their functionality.[Naming convention](https://github.com/TasniaSanta/Resturant_project/blob/main/system.py#L175)

-**Duplication:** Avoiding duplication of code, by creating reusable functions, modules, or libraries.
+**Duplication:** Avoiding duplication, by creating reusable functions, modules, or libraries.
 As one can see by the sonar cloud metrics duplication is 0%[Duplications](https://sonarcloud.io/component_measures?id=TasniaSanta_Resturant_project&metric=duplicated_lines_density&view=list)

 **Unittest:** There is a also comprehensive unit test[Unittest](https://github.com/TasniaSanta/Resturant_project/blob/main/test_system.py)